 • Sron A’ Chlachain – 2 miles (3 km) is a steep climb up the peak (400m or 1,300ft) overlooking the village, via Fingal’s Stone

 • Acharn Forest – 4 miles (6 km) a forest circular walk south west of Killin

-Tomnadashan Mine, an abandoned copper mine overlooking the village of Killin, is sometimes identified as the haunt of the Rabbit of Caerbannog from the popular film ‘Monty Python and the Holy Grail’.
+Tomnadashan Mine, an abandoned copper mine east the village of Killin, is sometimes identified as the haunt of the Rabbit of Caerbannog from the popular film ‘Monty Python and the Holy Grail’.